 Overlooking the Batteries

-If you’re buying a used electric golf cart, you’ll also need to know some basic information about the batteries.
+If you’re buying a used golf cart that’s electric powered, you’ll also need to know some basic information about the batteries.
 If possible, you’ll also want to test and inspect the batteries as well.

 Golf cart batteries don’t last forever, and can easily cost between $1,000-$2,000 for a new set.
 Faulty or old batteries can also damage other key components of the cart, such as the motor, or the onboard charger (this happened to us).